-Sheltered employment, or "sheltered workshop," is "[a]n employment arrangement for people with disabilities in a self-contained work site, without integration with nondisabled workers."
 Under current law, KRS 337.010 excludes from the definition of "employee" a person employed at a sheltered workshop, and authorizes payment of less than minimum wage to such workers.
+The term "sheltered workshop" refers to an organization or environment that employs people with disabilities separately from non-disabled workers.

-SB 76 Section 1 would amend KRS 337.010 to exclude from the definition of "employee" only those persons who began employment at a sheltered workshop before January 1, 2021.
-Section 2 would prohibit new employment in a sheltered workshop after January 1, 2021 unless no other employment opportunities are available, but would provide that persons employed in a sheltered workshop before that date may continue if the worker or his or her guardian approve.
-Section 3 of the bill would establish that, after January 1, 2021 "covered services and supports" for which money is available to participants in the Kentucky Independence Plus Through Consumer-Directed Services Program would no longer include referrals to, or securing new, employment at a sheltered workshop.
+SB 53 Section 1 would amend KRS 337.010 to exclude from the definition of "employee" only those sheltered workshop employees who began employment at a sheltered workshop before January 1, 2024.
+Section 2 would prohibit new employment in a sheltered workshop after January 1, 2024, unless no other employment opportunities are available, but would provide that persons employed in a sheltered workshop before that date may continue if the worker or his or her guardian approve.
+No new employer or applicant for a certificate could use a certificate issued under Section 14 (c) of the Fair Labor Standards Act to pay a subminimum wage to a worker with a disability.
+Section 3 of the bill would establish that, after January 1, 2024 "covered services and supports" eligible for reimbursement from the Kentucky Independence Plus Through Consumer-Directed